Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/03a_Processes.md

   Select the checkbox to display the editing toolbar.

   - *Type*
   Log level type.
-The different log level types are displayed in different colours.
-The following types are possible:
+The different log level types are displayed in different colors.
+The following types can be displayed:

     - *Debug*
     - *Info*